 AVOID NULLED THEMES:

-Some premium themes may be illegally available cheaper or for free .
-They are called as nulled or cracked themes.
-They are dangerous for your site and may contain malware codes which could cause many problems and is best to avoid them .
+Some premium themes may be illegally available cheaper or for free.
+They are called nulled or cracked themes.
+They are dangerous for your site and may contain malware codes which could cause many problems and is best to avoid them.

 USE SECURITY PLUGINS:

 The importance of using security plugins cannot be stressed enough.
-They help minimize brute attacks, provide malware scans to minimize vulnerabilities, sends emails, and alerts if any threats are observed, and block certain IPs based on their activity.
-Some of the top-rated security plugins are Wordfence, iThemes Security, All in one WP security, and Sucuri security.
+They help minimize brute attacks, provide malware scans to minimize vulnerabilities, send emails, and alerts if any threats are observed, and block certain IPs based on their activity.
+Some of the top-rated security plugins are Wordfence, iThemes Security, All in one WP Security, and Sucuri Security.